-The main effect of this consolidation has been to increase the usable reserves by £2.073 million based on company accounts, which are subject to audit (in ECQT's case).
+The main effect of this consolidation has been to increase the usable reserves by £2.021 million based on company accounts, which are subject to audit (in the case of the Science Park and ECQT).
 Exeter Business Centre's accounts are considered exempt from audit under s.249(a)(2) of the Companies Act 1985.
 There has been no qualification of ECQT's accounts.
-Copies of the company accounts can be obtained from the Assistant Director Finance at the Civic Centre.
+Copies of the company accounts can be obtained from the Acting Assistant Director Finance at the Civic Centre.